Pursuing Wisdom (Proverbs 2)

 from his mouth come knowledge and understanding.

-If we pursue wisdom, this passage says, then God will grant us wisdom.
-He'll grant us the fear of the LORD – which as we saw last week is absolutely necessary to living skillfully.
+He'll grant us the fear of the LORD, which as we saw last week is absolutely necessary to living skillfully.
 There's no such thing as living well unless we understand who God is, and understand who we are before him.
 If we pursue wisdom, God will grant us the wisdom that we desire.

 There's a bit of a paradox here.
 Do we pursue wisdom, or does God grant it?
 The answer, according to this passage: yes.
 Wisdom is both something that we pursue, and something that God grants.
 Seek wisdom, Proverbs says, and you will find God.
 Find God, and you will gain wisdom.
 It's something that we must strive to achieve, but it's also a gift from God.
 This keeps it from being a self-salvation project.
 We can't make ourselves wise, but if we pursue it, God gives us wisdom.

 This is really important for us to know.
 I lost my hat a week ago.
 It's an expensive hat.
 I looked for it, but after a while it became obvious that no matter how much harder I looked, I wasn't going to find it, and so I gave up.
 You give up in pursuing something when it's obvious that further effort won't get you anywhere.
 But it's not like that with wisdom, or with God.
 Those who seek wisdom, those who seek God, always find.
-Those who seek pursue wisdom, this passage says, will always succeed in their pursuit, because God gives wisdom to those who seek it.
+Those who seek to pursue wisdom, this passage says, will always succeed in their pursuit, because God gives wisdom to those who seek it.

-The second thing that will happen is that we'll avoid a lot of dangers in our lives.
-Verses 12 to 19 give us to kinds of dangers that we'll avoid.
+Verses 12 to 19 give us two kinds of dangers that we'll avoid.
 The first is the general mess that comes from following people who are not pursuing wisdom.
 Verses 12 to 15 say:

 Wisdom will save you from the ways of wicked men,